 Day 08: Colchani/Potosi (Drive)

-Today we drive to the City of Potosi* with a stop to visit a private mine on the Cerro Rico, which is currently managed by the miners, who bought it from the State.
-We will be able to see the miners performing their job in rudimentary form and in similar conditions as those of the Spanish Colony.
-After a box lunch we continue to Potosi.
+Today we drive to the City of Potosi*, with a stop to visit a private mine on the Cerro Rico.
+This mine is currently managed by the miners, who bought it from the State.
+We will be able to see the miners performing their job, often using the same techniques as when miners worked under the Spanish colonies.
+After a box lunch, we continue to Potosi.
 In the 16th century, this area was regarded as the world’s largest industrial complex.
 The extraction of silver ore relied on a series of hydraulic mills.
 The site consists of the industrial monuments of the Cerro Rico, where water is provided by an intricate system of aqueducts and artificial lakes.
 Potosi is one of the highest cities in the world by elevation at 4,090 metres (13,420 ft).
 Founded in 1546 as a mining town, it soon produced fabulous wealth, becoming one of the largest cities in the Americas and the world, with a population exceeding 200,000 people.

 Overnight: Hotel Coloso, Potosi (1 night) (B, L)